How to Train Your Chickens to Use A Grandpa’s Automatic Chicken Feeder

 Chickens are incredibly smart creatures.

-There are two simple stages involved when training your chickens to use a Grandpa Feeder.
+There are 2 simple stages involved when training your chickens to use a Grandpa Feeder.

 Q: Will other animals be able to lift the lid of the Grandpa Feeder by stepping on the platform?

 Other small animals such as rats and birds that may get into your chicken coop who do happen to step onto the platform in pursuit of the smell of food will either be far too light to lift the feeder.